VideonLabs/liveedge-compute-code-examples/cloud-platform-agent/README.md

 # How the app works
 ## videon_cloud_restful.py
 This is a library that can be used as it is by partners in their controller applications.
-See the comments for the suggested usage of this library.
+See the code comments for the suggested usage of this library.
 ## customui.html
 This is the webpage that is hosted by the application and gathers user input to be passed to app.py.
 It primarily serves to demonstrate functionality and is, to a degree, intentionally not the most aesthetically pleasing as to discourage this example application from being used in production environments.
 ## app.py